ciaranrobrien/SwiftUIIndexedList/README.md

 *view* · A scrollable view.

 Construct the `indices` and the scroll view's `content` manually, or provide `data` that conforms to `Indexable` along with `ElementContent` for each element.
-* `accessory`: The scroll interaction accessory to display on top of the scroll view.
+* `accessory`: The scroll accessory to display on top of the scroll view.

 ### ScrollAccessory